 For more details read this guide on how to setup a Gitlab integration.

-This is the most non-brainer here.
+This is the most no-brainer here.
 How can I even know who pays or not?
 What amount he pays and which tier he is.

 Having my customer support data enriched with my billing data from Xero or Stripe will provide an entirely different dynamic in my customer support analytics view.

 Getting started importing data from Xero is easy.
-We will neet to connect Xero as a Data Source and Blendo will import your Xero data and load it into your data warehouse.
+We will need to connect Xero as a Data Source and Blendo will import your Xero data and load it into your data warehouse.